apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 https://apify.com/store
 ```

 We also need to somehow distinguish the **Start URL** from all the other URLs that the scraper will add later.
 To do this, click the **Details** button in the **Start URL** form and see the **User data** input.
 Here you can add any information you'll need during the scrape in a JSON format.
-For now, just add a label to the **Start URL**.
+For now, add a label to the **Start URL**.

 ```json
 {